Inside Loewe Fall/Winter 2026

 The second category introduces that contrast: sculptural outerwear.

-Several coats feature exaggerated proportions—expanded shoulders, dramatic length, and widened lower silhouettes.
+Several coats feature exaggerated proportions — expanded shoulders, dramatic length, widened lower silhouettes.
 These coats function almost like wearable sculptures, creating a powerful visual presence on the runway.

 Minimal garments allow the sculptural pieces to stand out, while the bold outerwear anchors the visual identity of the season.